adapter-hub/adapters/adapter_docs/quickstart.md

 model.save_adapter(example_path, adapter_name)  # TODO: discuss: nobody knows where the 'sst-2' comes from

 # load model
+# similar to HuggingFace's AutoModel class, you can also use AutoAdapterModel instead of BertAdapterModel
 model = AutoAdapterModel.from_pretrained(example_path)
 model.load_adapter(example_path)
 ```